hasindu2008/cornetto/docs/protocol.md

 samtools depth -@ 24 -Q 20 -aa asm-0.realigned.bam  | awk '{print $1"\t"$2-1"\t"$2"\t"$3}' > asm-0.cov-mq20.bg
 ```

-Now to create the initial Cornetto panel, you can launch the script at [scripts/create-cornetto.sh](../scripts/create-cornetto.sh):
+Now to create the initial Cornetto panel, you can launch the script at [scripts/create-cornetto.sh](../scripts/create-cornetto.sh) inside the [cornetto repository](https://github.com/hasindu2008/cornetto) that you cloned before:

 ```bash
 scripts/create-cornetto.sh asm-0.fasta
 ```

-See comments inside [scripts/create-cornetto.sh](scripts/create-cornetto.sh) to understand what the script does.
+See comments inside [scripts/create-cornetto.sh](../scripts/create-cornetto.sh) to understand what the script does.
 Running this script will generate two files `asm-0.boringbits.bed` and `asm-0.boringbits.txt`.